Phuwin Tangsakyuen

 Phuwin Tangsakyuen (ภูวินทร์ ตั้งศักดิ์ยืน; born 5 July 2003) is a Thai actor under GMMTV and a singer under Riser Music.
-Phuwin began his career as a child actor and gained popularity for his lead role as Pi in Fish upon the Sky (2021).
+Phuwin began his career as a child actor and gained popularity for his lead role as Pi in the BL series Fish upon the Sky (2021).

 Early life and education

 Phuwin was born on 5 July 2003 in Bangkok, Thailand.
 After graduating Kindergarten - Year 4 from Ascot International School Bangkok, he attended Ruamrudee International School until Grade 11.
 He got a GED diploma and enrolled at Chulalongkorn University, Faculty of Engineering.
 He graduated in Information and Communication Engineering (International Program) in 2024.

 Career

 2014–2016: Beginnings as a child actor

 Phuwin made his debut at the age of eleven in television drama.
 He appeared in his first television drama Sunshine My Friend (2014).
 Since then, he went on to play the younger characters of the lead roles in television dramas such as in Neung Nai Suang (2015), Mafia Luerd Mungkorn (2015), and Sane Rai Ubai Rak (2016).
 He has also played Friedrich von Trapp in the 2015 Thai adaptation of the musical The Sound of Music at Muangthai Rachadalai Theatre.